 Most women get over their hot flashes in a year or so, even without therapy, but some are troubled for years.
 Men who develop flashes during temporary androgen deprivation usually recover within three or four months of stopping treatment.
 Doctors often tell patients on permanent androgen deprivation that they will also get over the problem, but most men don't.
 In one study, over 40% of men still had flashes after more than 8 years of treatment.
 In another, 72% of patients said the hot flashes interfered with sleep and 59% reported they interfered with the ability to enjoy life.
 Fortunately, new treatments can help.

 Men with prostate cancer cannot take testosterone, but they can use female hormones for hot flashes.
 In one study, 83% of men who tried estradiol (an estrogen) reported relief.
 But more than 40% experienced breast swelling or tenderness, and the trial was too brief to exclude the possibility of cardiovascular side effects.
 Similar studies of megestrol (Megace) and medroxyprogesterone (Provera), both members of the other group of female hormones (progesterones), have reported about 80%–90% reductions in hot flashes.
-But the side effects can include bloating and weight gain; in addition, the hormone appears to increase PSA levels in some patients.
+But the side effects can include bloating and weight gain.

 The other recent treatment uses the antiseizure medication gabapentin (Neurontin).
 The first reports of success were in men, but it rapidly gained wider use in women.
-In one study, the drug reduced the severity and frequency of hot flashes in women by 70%; dizziness is the most common side effect.
+In one study, the drug reduced the severity and frequency of hot flashes in women by 70%; drowsiness and dizziness are the most common side effect.

 Men and women